This page clarifies important aspects of how DemoChoice operates.

 User responsibility

-Users do not have permission to "stuff the ballot box" with large numbers of votes in a way that is unfair to other voters.
-Poll creators do not have permission from us to cause content copyrighted by others to appear on the DemoChoice site (though it may be linked to, or posted with their permission or a well justified "fair use" claim); post or link to content generally considered objectionable (obscene, deceptive, hateful, spam, malware, etc.); or to register voters who do not have an existing relationship with the poll creator, or a reasonably clear interest in voting in a given poll.
-However, we do encourage users to promote their polls appropriately.
+Users do not have permission to stuff the ballot box with large numbers of votes unfairly.
+Poll creators do not have permission to cause content copyrighted by others to appear on the DemoChoice site without permission or fair-use justification; post or link to objectionable content (obscene, deceptive, hateful, spam, malware, etc.); or register voters who have no existing relationship with the poll creator or clear interest in voting.
+We do encourage users to promote their polls appropriately.

 Removal of content